System: Commodore Amiga

 The Retro Looney Verdict

-Cannon Fodder on the Amiga is a blistering blend of strategy, action, and black comedy that skewers war while delivering thrills.
-Its slick controls, stunning visuals, and memorable sounds make it a standout, even if the punishing difficulty and random elements sting like shrapnel.
+Cannon Fodder on the Amiga is a blistering blend of strategy, action, and black comedy that skewers the absurdity of war while delivering tight, thrilling gameplay.
+Its slick controls, memorable visuals, and iconic soundscape make it stand out even today, though the punishing difficulty and random elements can sting like shrapnel.